 Build a high margin production base through unlocking stranded production and drilling wells on existing assets and by the acquisition of complementary assets.
 Whitebark plans to continue to grow its Canadian assets during FY2019 following successful acquisition and production growth in FY2018.

 Planned Activities in FY2019

-A busy work program is planned over the next 12 months:
+A busy work program is planned for 2019:

 - Two development wells in Wizard Lake Rex oil pool.
 First Development Well Rex-2 – Completed and successful, 6 September- see announcement